Optimized Quantum Networks: Probabilistic scenario

 \subsubsection{Clustering based on probabilities}

-We finally suggest another alternative approach for the case where each request has different probability.
+We finally discuss another alternative approach for the case where each request has different probabilities assigned.
 It consists of an additional clustering of the target configurations based on the probabilities they occur.
 That is, we define sets of target configurations that have similar probability of occurrence, with the aim to identify sets where further reduction of resources is possible.
-For instance, we can define set $S_m$ to contain all target configurations where the probability $p_j$ fulfills $10^{-m} \leq p_j \leq 10^{-m+1}$.
+For instance, we can define set $S_m$ to contain all request configurations for which the probability $p_j$ fulfills $10^{-m} \leq p_j \leq 10^{-m+1}$.
 We can then treat each of the sets independently, and determine if a resource reduction using any of the methods discussed above (or a combination thereof) is possible.
-This includes clustering or state merging, as well as a possible reduction based on using only the average number of required resource states if some states/configurations appear on average more than once if we consider $k$ requests.
-For small values of $m$, the probability for target configurations is large, and hence multiple copies of certain states are required in case of multiple requests $k$ for smaller values of $k$.
+This includes clustering or state merging, as well as a possible reduction based on using only the average number of required resource states if some states/configurations appear on average more than once when we consider $k$ requests.
+For small values of $m$, the probability for target configurations is large, and hence multiple copies of certain states are required in case of small number $k$ of callss.
 In turn, if $m$ is large, probabilities are small and hence on average only a few (or less than one) state is needed.
-In this case, it is likely that one cannot rely on producing copies of Bell states only with respect to their relative occurrence, but one may be able to gain by using clustering and state merging as in the deterministic approach, where in turn the reduction based on multiple repetitions might become available as the overall effective probability increases.
+In this case, it is likely that one cannot rely on producing copies of Bell states only with respect to their relative occurrence, but one may be able to gain by using clustering and state merging as in the deterministic approach, where the reduction based on multiple repetitions might become available as the overall effective probability increases.

-In summary, even in this probabilistic scenario, one can find significant advantages when making use of the merging and clustering protocols introduced in this work.